TRAVEL. COVID-19. FLU.

 Accessible information in alternative formats

-You will be informed if you are eligible for a winter vaccine by letter, email or text message.
+You will be informed if you are eligible for a vaccine by letter, email or text message.

 You may be given an appointment or asked to call and make an appointment.